Porous cylinder arrays for optimal wake and drag characteristics: Methods

 To solve the Navier-Stokes equations, we use an open-source solver based on the remeshed vortex method \citep{ROSSINELLI20151, Verma2017}.
 This method uses the vorticity form of the momentum equation, which is obtained by taking the curl of Eq.~\ref{eq:momentum}.

-In obtaining this equation, we have used $\nabla\cdot\mathbf{u} = 0$, and the fact that the vortex-stretching term $\mathbf{\omega\cdot\nabla u}$ is absent in two-dimensions.
+In obtaining this equation, we have used $\nabla\cdot\bm{u} = 0$, and the fact that the vortex-stretching term $\bm{\omega}\cdot\nabla \bm{u}$ is absent in two-dimensions.
 Godunov splitting is used to perform time-splitting of advection, diffusion, and the penalty forcing term.
-The sequential steps used for solving Eq.~\ref{eq:momentum_vort} may be found in \citet{Verma2017}.
+The sequential steps used for solving Eq.~\ref{eq:momentum_vort} can be found in \citet{Verma2017}.
+We note that the simulations use the free-space boundary condition, which allows the use of Green’s function for solving the Poisson’s equation in the vortex method.
+A validation of the numerical simulations for flow around 2-cylinder configurations is shown in Appendix~\ref{app:validation}.